Visiting Zion in December

 Benefits of Visiting Zion in December

-Perhaps the most obvious benefit of visiting in December is that the scenery is absolutely breathtaking.
-The walls and formations at higher elevations are often dusted with snow and many have icicles or even small frozen waterfalls hanging from them.
-The higher water levels combined with the fewer people make January an excellent time for photography.
-You may have to stay a few days in order to get those snow dusted pictures in contrast to the red rocks, as snow isn’t as common as you might think and can often melt through the day.
+Perhaps the most obvious benefit of visiting in December is the breathtaking scenery.
+The walls and formations at higher elevations are often dusted with snow; many have icicles or even small frozen waterfalls hanging from them.
+The higher water levels combined with, the fewer people make January an excellent time for photography.
+You may have to stay a few days in order to get those snow-dusted pictures in contrast to the red rocks, as snow isn’t as common as you might think and can often melt through the day.
 But there is nothing like sunrise photography in Zion during the winter months.
 Make sure to put on your warm layers before you go out in the very cold mornings of January, but you won’t regret doing so.

 Drawbacks of Visiting in December

-Risking stating the obvious, if playing in the rivers is one of your main goals of visiting Zion, then winter isn’t the time for you to visit.
-While it’s possible to hike the Narrows in December, you will need a neoprene wet suit or a dry suit to be able to do so.
-The water can get down to 38° F in the winter (almost freezing!) and can be very unforgiving to those who are not prepared.
-Submersion in cold water is the quickest way to contract hypothermia which can occur even if the air temperature is above 45°F. Camping and backpacking are feasible in December, but not recommended for those without winter camping experience.
-Freezing temperatures, whipping winds, snow storms, lack of drinkable water, and restrictions on fires all make camping in the back country very difficult in the winter.
+Camping and backpacking are feasible in December but not recommended for those without winter camping experience.
+Freezing temperatures, whipping winds, snow storms, lack of drinkable water, and restrictions on fires all make camping in the backcountry very difficult in the winter.
 Dangers of flash floods still abound in winter with greater rainfall, so anyone hiking or camping in a slot canyon or near a stream should be aware of the dangers of these floods.

 Things To Do In December